Scaffold a project

 node-basicfor a traditional REST API on Node, Docker, Fly.io, Railway, Render, or any VM/container host. - Choose

-vercel-edgewhen Vercel is your deployment target and you want an Edge API route from the first commit. - Choose
+vercelwhen Vercel is your deployment target and you want a catch-all Vercel Functions API route (Node.js runtime) from the first commit. - Choose

 cloudflare-workeronly when your deployment target is Cloudflare Workers.
 It exists because DaloyJS is runtime-portable, not because Cloudflare is required. - Choose